Why would you need a conservatory?

 Where should you install a conservatory?

-Ideally, conservatories should be built facing south or southeast but the location will really depend on the shape of your house.
+Ideally, conservatories should face south or southeast, but the location will depend on the shape of your house.

-You could also opt for a conservatory in lieu of an entrance door to add more light and create more space to store coats, shoes and other cumbersome objects that don’t have a space yet.
+You could also opt for a conservatory instead of an entrance door to add more light and create more space to store coats, shoes and other cumbersome objects that don’t have a space yet.

 What shape should you opt for?

-A rectangular conservatory with a sloped roof is often the most convenient and elegant solution but a flat roof will come in as a handy solution if the top-floor windows of your house are just above the conservatory.
+A rectangular conservatory with a sloped roof is often the most convenient and elegant solution, but a flat roof is also handy if the top-floor windows of your house are just above the conservatory.

 Octagonal conservatories are also a lovely option to give a slight Victorian edge to your house.